- The Mahogany brand from Hallmark provides the most extensive offering of cards available for African American consumers.

-- The top five markets for Hallmark Mahogany card sales are: 1) Washington, D.C., 2) New York, 3) Chicago, 4) Philadelphia, 5) Atlanta.
+- The top five markets for Hallmark Mahogany care sales are:

 - Hallmark Mahogany features everyday and seasonal cards to help African Americans honor their relationships in innovative, compelling and culturally-relevant ways.
 The line features cards appropriate for both adults and children.

 - Sentiments range from deeply religious to lightly spiritual, from poetic and sophisticated to casual and humorous.
-Authentic language and themes reflect the diverse culture, families and relationships.
+Authentic language an themes reflect the diverse culture, families and relationships.